 This was in someone’s home.
 We were invited to this healing puja for someone who was sick.
 On the shrine there was a jar with fingernails and hair from a person who had attained the rainbow body.
 Through the practice of trekchö, the practitioner can attain the so-called ‘rainbow body’, in which the body becomes smaller and smaller as it dissolves, emanating rainbow light, and finally only the hair and nails are left behind.

 It’s still hard for me to reconcile that our trip was only half way through and I took almost no more photos.
-We left Lhasa to visit Gyantse and Shigatse – a 14 hour bus trip west of Lhasa.
-We were ultimately headed to Kathmandu, but you couldn’t buy a bus ticket to Kathmandu in either Gyantse or Shigatse.
-So, after visiting the Kumbum in Gyantse and lots of time in Shigatse, we bused back to Lhasa for yet more momos, more time at the Banakshol hotel, more yak burgers and circumambulations of the Jokhang Temple.
+We left Lhasa to visit Shigatse – a 14 hour bus trip west of Lhasa.
+We were ultimately headed to Kathmandu, but for some reason as an individual traveler, you couldn’t buy a bus ticket from Shigatse to Kathmandu.
+So, after lots of time in Shigatse, we bused 14 hours back to Lhasa for yet more momos, more time at the Banakshol hotel, more yak burgers and circumambulations of the Jokhang Temple.

-Once more we got to go past Lake Yamdrok Yamtso and the barren, corrugated plateau, stopping once more in Shigatse.
-I remember watching a group of men killing a yak in the courtyard of the hotel for meat.
-I remember hundreds of dogs, and all the monks feeding them around the pilgrim circuit of the Tashilhunpo.
-I remember being at the market in Shigatse.
-But have no photos…
+Then we had the long journey once more on a bus to back to Shigatse, and onward to Kathmandu.
+Again, we got to marvel at the incredible beauty of Lake Yamdrok Yamtso and the barren, corrugated plateau.
+I remember being again in Shigatse and watching a group of men killing a yak in the courtyard of the hotel for meat.
+At the time there were hundreds of dogs in the town, and the monks would feed them as they rested around the pilgrim circuit of the Tashilhunpo.
+I remember being at the market in Shigatse and walking through a labyrinth of streets with mud brick dwellings, but have no photos…

 Finally we dove down through the Himalayas with the full moon in the sky – the only foreigners on a bus with deeply generous Tibetans feeding us tsampa, chanting their mantras and prayers…